 It takes just one-third of Marc Webb’s film before Harry and Peter’s friendship begin to sour.
-To compare, Sam Raimi developed that dynamic over two great films and one disappointing finale.
+In comparison, Sam Raimi developed that brilliant dynamic over two great films and one disappointing finale.

-Despite strong cast performances, the all-too-hasty introduction feels dismissive of Harry’s complicated friendship with Peter.
+Despite strong cast performances, the all-too-hasty introduction feels dismissive of Harry’s complex friendship with Peter.
 Not even his paternal tie gets the time of the day.
-Instead, his character sidesteps to make way for Electro’s destructive set pieces, squandering the great potential of Green Goblin’s origins.
+Instead, his character is forced to make way for Electro’s destructive set pieces, squandering the great potential of Green Goblin’s origins.

 Rounding up the chaos is Rhino (Paul Giamatti), who somehow finds time to charge in.
-As you might have guessed, the brief, random appearance could have been easily done without.
-The bloated sequel starts to feel like an entangled mess that makes the lengthy The Hobbit trilogy feel like a brief teaser.
+As you might have guessed, the random 3-minute appearance could have been easily done without.
+The bloated sequel starts to become an entangled mess that makes The Hobbit trilogy feel like a brief teaser.

-Slip into the remaining blank space Peter’s other important relationship in his life – with his beloved Gwen Stacy (Emma Stone).
-Another important story to be handled with care is yet again left to the sidelines.
+Slip into the remaining blank space Peter’s other important relationship in his life – with his first love Gwen Stacy (Emma Stone).
+Another important story to be handled with care is yet again thrown to the sidelines.

-The heavy turn of events with tremendous potential for pathos takes commendable risk in a usually optimistic genre, but there is little pay-off.
-An overambitious narrative thins out attention given to each plot line, diminishing necessary emotional weight to an important twist.
+The heavy turn of events takes commendable risk in a usually optimistic genre, but there is little pay-off.
+An overambitious narrative thins out attention given to each plot line, diminishing necessary pathos and emotional weight to an important twist.

-And so neither Harry Osborn nor Gwen Stacy gets the treatment they deserve despite the gravitas of their major arcs.
-The Amazing Spider-Man 2 ends up a series of play-by-play events instead of powerful moments, squandering all hopes for a resonant sequel.
+And so neither Harry Osborn nor Gwen Stacy gets the treatment they deserve, despite the gravitas of their major arcs.
+The Amazing Spider-Man 2 ends up a string of play-by-play events instead of huge powerful moments, squandering all hopes for a more resonant sequel.